medlansari/FedCrypt/README.md

 This repository contains the implementation of the paper "FedCrypt: A Dynamic White-Box Watermarking Scheme for Homomorphic Federated Learning".

-The paper is under review to the IEEE Transactions on Dependable and Secure Computing journal.

-The paper can be found in a preprint version [here](https://www.techrxiv.org/users/796552/articles/1183818-fedcrypt-a-dynamic-white-box-watermarking-scheme-for-homomorphic-federated-learning).

 <figure style="text-align: center;">
   <img
   src="images/overview.png"